vpsfreecz/haveapi/README.md

 If the user is authenticated when requesting self-description, only allowed resources, actions and parameters will be returned.

+## Validation of input data
+Because validators are a part of the API's documentation, the clients can perform client-side validation before the data is sent to the API server.

 ## Available clients
 These clients completely rely on the API description and can be used for all